Programs - Makom

 Come in costume and B.Y.O.
 Gragger/Ra’ashan/Noisemaker!

-Advance registration required for all participants.
 Dinner registration deadline: Wed, Mar 12!

-(If you can’t afford regular-price tickets, please choose the reduced-rate option, or contact us.)
+If you can’t afford regular-price tickets, please choose the reduced-rate option, or contact us.

 Money from ticket sales will be put toward nearly $5,000 of Purim expenses, including venue rental, sound technician, food costs, party supplies, etc.